ubuntu-mate/ubuntu-mate.org/pages/donate.md

     margin-right: auto }
 </style>

-This crowd funding campaign has three main objectives:
+This crowd funding campaign has the following objectives:

   * Fund the costs associated with running the Ubuntu MATE and MATE Desktop projects.
     * These include domain name registrations and service charges for things like the content delivery network, web application firewall and transactional email services used by the forums.